-B. Indian Reservation Set-Aside: The highest-scoring qualified application of all projects in the round, located within North Dakota Indian Reservations or on Tribal land, either held in trust or fee-simple, will be eligible for approval under this set-aside, subject to the limits identified in Section II K of this Plan.
-If sufficient proposals on Reservations are not received by the close of the first funding round, the unused set-aside credits will be awarded to non-Reservation proposals in accordance with this Plan.
+- B. Indian Reservation Set-Aside: The highest-scoring qualified application of all projects in the round, located within North Dakota Indian Reservations or on Tribal land, either held in trust or fee-simple, will be eligible for approval under this set-aside, subject to the limits identified in Section II K of this Plan.
+If sufficient proposals on Reservations are not received by the close of the first funding round, the unused set-aside credits will be awarded to non-Reservation proposals in accordance with this Plan. - C. New Development/Preservation Parity: For purposes of this section, two construction types are considered: - New Development: the new construction creation of new housing units (including adaptive reuse). - Preservation: the substantial rehabilitation or same-site replacement of existing occupied housing.